do-know/Crypt-LE/README.md

 conversion to work properly you need to have correct locale settings on your system.
 For Linux-based systems you can check that with the "locale" command, for Windows make sure that "System locale" in the Control Panel is set correctly.

+**Note:** If you would like to receive expiration notifications for your domain, you can specify `--email` parameter and an appropriate email address during the initial registration of the account.
+Later, shall you want to change your email or specify more than one, you can use `--update-contacts` parameter to update your contact information.
+For example:

+    le.pl --key account.key --update-contacts "one@email.address, another@email.address"

 For more examples, logging configuration and all available parameters overview use `--help`:

     le.pl --help

-**Note:** It is advised to also use `--email` parameter for the very first run of the client, to register your account key with the email.
-While it is optional, that will allow you to receive certificaties expiration notifications and it might be used later to recover access to your account if you lose the key.

 ### RENEWALS